 - Employee opinion survey: called by many names including all those above (engagement, etc.).
 Web-based and individually completed, paper and pencil and group-completed or combinations of these.

-(Note: I left out social networking methods, partly because they are so new and we have no data on how they work and secondly because the issue of confidentiality looms so large for them I am not sure they will be so useful in gathering really solid data; that remains to be seen).
+(Note: I left out social networking methods, partly because they are relatively new and we have no data on how they work and secondly because the issue of confidentiality looms so large for them I am not sure that until that is resolved, they will be so useful in gathering really solid data; they may also subject people to a feeling of being over surveyed, resulting in “survey fatigue” and the loss of good data; that remains to be seen).

 Each method above has strengths and weaknesses in relation to the criteria above (full census, confidentiality and numerical data).
 If you choose to run only focus groups, for example, you have several problems.
 Often it is very hard to make them statistically representative of the whole.
 Then you need a skilled facilitator running them so that the “talkers” do not dominate with their endless stories about…whatever.
 Even then, those who are shy but may have extremely valuable information may not speak up.
 Also, those who are not necessarily shy but fear their views will be “outed” if they complain about something, keep quiet.
 Focus groups are very time consuming, yet even within an hour period it is impossible to cover more than a few topics in depth.
 You can see, the list is long and the issues are big.
 Yet people on the blogs insist they can “talk to people” to get the information they need about engagement, morale, etc.